sawtoothridge13/pjct-next-3-ecommerce-store/README.md

-[] The credit card input needs to have the HTML attribute `data-test-id="checkout-credit-card"` [] The expiration date input needs to have the HTML attribute `data-test-id="checkout-expiration-date"` [] The security code input needs to have the HTML attribute `data-test-id="checkout-security-code"` [] The form should prevent submission with any of the above fields being empty [] The Confirm Order button needs to have the HTML attribute `data-test-id="checkout-confirm-order"` [] Privacy: don't save user information (payment or other personal information) anywhere (unless you have a privacy policy and are creating a real ecommerce store)
+[] The credit card input needs to have the HTML attribute `data-test-id="checkout-credit-card"` [] The expiration date input needs to have the HTML attribute `data-test-id="checkout-expiration-date"` [] The security code input needs to have the HTML attribute `data-test-id="checkout-security-code"`

+    [] The form should prevent submission with any of the above fields being empty

+[] The Confirm Order button needs to have the HTML attribute `data-test-id="checkout-confirm-order"`

+[] Privacy: don't save user information (payment or other personal information) anywhere (unless you have a privacy policy and are creating a real ecommerce store)

+- THANK YOU PAGE

   [] A Thank You page after a checkout has been completed [] The page title should include `Thank you for your order`

 [] A header with a link to the Cart, showing the number of items in the cart [] This header needs to appear on all pages
 [] The header needs to use the HTML `<header>` element [] The number of items is the sum of the quantity of all products (eg. if you have 2 apples and 3 bananas in your cart, the number of items is 5)

 [] The number of items needs to update when you add or remove items from the cart [] The link needs to have an HTML attribute `data-test-id="cart-link"` [] The count needs to be contained in an element with the HTML attribute `data-test-id="cart-count"`